marberi/100days/README.md

 Finished video 3, homework 1 and started on video 4.
 A bit slow progression in the video.
 At the end Rachel showed how to use SVD for background removal in videos.
 Looking forward for exploring that more..

+# Day 8 [2019-01-26]
+Finished video 4 and half of video 5.
+The examples was based on a dataset which no longer is available.
+Instead I ended up searching for a different set of data.
+The set: http://www.svcl.ucsd.edu/projects/background_subtraction/JPEGS.tar.gz included multiple videos, stored as a series of jpeg files.
+The SVD algorithm was suprisingly effective on separating the foreground and background of an image.
+Note that this require a steady camera.
+When attempting to use this on a video of a plane landing, it considered the plan background and the airport as moving.
+Below is SVD used on people walking in the park.

+![alt text] people_walking.png (SVD separation).